 Examples of our PPIE activities

-Each year, we submit an annual progress report (from 1 April to 31 March) to the National Institute for Health Research (NIHR) that includes a review of the past years work to involve, engage and enable the participation of patients and publics (PPIE) in our research and its impact.
+Each year, we submit an annual progress report (from 1 April to 31 March) to the National Institute for Health and Care Research (NIHR) that includes a review of the past year’s work to involve, engage and enable the participation of patients and publics (PPIE) in our research and its impact.

 Our annual PPIE report is included in the Biomedical Research Centres and Biomedical Research Units (BRCUs) report on the NIHR website.

-Examples of Public Engagement and Involvement from our BRC
+Examples of public patient engagement and involvement from our BRC

 Articles, presentations and publications